Jesus (1979 film): Statistics

 Jesus Film Project leaders state that as of May 2020 it has been viewed over 8.1 billion times by over 4 billion people, making it overwhelmingly the most watched movie of all time.
 This claim, however, has detractors such as Evangelical leader Vinay Samuel, former executive director of the International Fellowship of Evangelical Mission Theologians, who claimed: "These numbers are, to say the least, not gathered in a social-scientific way", and "They have no way of knowing this".
 However, according to the Jesus Film Project, a research firm calculated the known viewings of the film from 1979 to 2015 as greater than 7.3 billion.

 It is officially accredited by The Guinness Book of World Records as the "Most Translated Film" in history, having been translated and available for download in 1,977 languages as of May 2022, with many others in process.
-By the end of 2023, the Jesus film was available in 2,210 languages.
+On 28 March 2025, it was announced that the film had been translated into 2,200 languages.
+By July 2026, it was translated into 2,303 languages.

 Regarding the film's popularity, Schenkel said that foreigners and non-believers "saw Jesus speaking their language, they understood that Jesus saw them and loved them...
 And so we saw movements of people coming to Christ in every one of these people groups."
 Furthermore, he said, "[In t]hirty-five years, there have [been] 6 billion viewings of the film and over 200 million people have indicated they wanted to become followers of Jesus after seeing the film.
 So the reach is just more than we could have asked and it really has been a privilege to see how God has used this tool."

 In agreement with his missionary agenda, Bright created the Jesus Video Project (JVP) in 1981, which not only spread Jesus to global evangelical activities, but also began on a goal to distribute a copy to every U.S. household.
 Based on the distribution rate by 2005, JVP did not expect to reach countrywide status until 2040 or later.
 As of August 2018, over 8 billion viewers were reported through in-person film showings, online platforms and apps, though these reports are likely vastly overinflated.